knact/knact/deploy-kit/README.md

+# Knact

+This deployment package provides two sets of artefacts.
+One is a sample project that uses the knact core library in a templete SBT project.
+The other artefact contians the actual server and client software.

+## Knact sample project

+The sample project (`knact-import-template-*.zip`) contains all the dependencies published on JitPack as listed here:

+    libraryDependencies ++= Seq(
+    	"com.github.knact.knact" %% "core" % "16033135e3",
+    	"com.github.knact.knact" %% "core-linux-perf" % "16033135e3",
+    	"com.github.knact.knact" %% "core-ssh-transport" % "16033135e3",
+    )

+You can see all available builds at JitPack listed [here](https://jitpack.io/#knact/knact) To use the sample, simply extract the zip and type `sbt compile`.
+A tiny tutorial class is also included for convenience

-# Knact guard
+## Knact guard server

-This package contains both the client and the server executable JAR files.
+Both the client and the server are included as executable JAR files.
 All dependencies are packaged together with the exception of JCE signed JARs which are included separately in the `bcprov` directory.

-## Client instruction
+### Client instruction

 Simply execute the JAR by doing